Algimantas Puipa

 Algimantas Puipa (born 14 June 1951) is a Lithuanian film director and screenwriter.
-With more than 70,000 admissions, his directed film Whisper of Sin was a success in Lithuania.
+With more than 70,000 admissions, his film Whisper of Sin was a success in Lithuania.
 Other successful films include Forest of the Gods and Elze's Life.

 Biography

 Puipa graduated from All–Union State Institute of Cinematography located in Moscow in 1974.
 He directed his first feature film alongside Stasys Motiejūnas the following year.
-His first successful film was Devil's Seed; it won the Soviet Film Festival Prize for realistic portrayal of the rural life in the early twentieth century.
+His first successful film was Devil's Seed.
+It won the Soviet Film Festival Prize for its realistic portrayal of rural life in the early twentieth century.
 Puipa specializes in drama films.